Satellites and Probes

 Although studies from earth using optical and radio telescopes had accumulated much data on the nature of celestial bodies, it was not until after World War II that the development of powerful rockets made direct space exploration a technological possibility.
 The first artificial satellite, Sputnik I, was launched by the USSR (now Russia) on Oct.
 4, 1957, and spurred the dormant U.S. program into action, leading to an international competition popularly known as the "space race."
 Explorer I, the first American satellite, was launched on Jan.
 31, 1958.
 Although earth-orbiting satellites have by far accounted for the great majority of launches in the space program, even more information on the moon, other planets, and the sun has been acquired by space probes.Lunar Probes

 In the decade following Sputnik I, the United States and the USSR between them launched about 50 space probes to explore the moon.
 The first probes were intended either to pass very close to the moon (flyby) or to crash into it (hard landing).
 Later probes made soft landings with instruments intact and achieved stable orbits around the moon.
 Each of these four objectives required increasingly greater rocket power and more precise maneuvering; successive launches in the Soviet Luna series were the first to accomplish each objective.
 Luna 2 made a hard lunar landing in Sept., 1959, and Luna 3 took pictures of the moon's far side as the probe flew by in Nov., 1959.
 Luna 9 soft-landed in Feb., 1966, and Luna 10 orbited the moon in Apr., 1966; both sent back many television pictures to earth.
+Beginning with Luna 16, which was launched in Sept., 1970, the USSR sent a several probes to the moon that either returned lunar soil samples to earth or deployed Lunokhod rovers.
 In addition to the 24 lunar probes in the Luna program, the Soviets also launched five circumlunar probes in its Zond program.

 Early American successes generally lagged behind Soviet accomplishments by several months but provided more detailed scientific information.
 The U.S. program did not bear fruit until 1964, when Rangers 7, 8, and 9 transmitted thousands of pictures, many taken at altitudes of less than 1 mi (1.6 km) just before impact and showing craters only a few feet in diameter.
 Two years later, the Surveyor series began a program of soft landings on the moon.
 Surveyor 1 touched down in June, 1966; in addition to television cameras, it carried instruments to measure soil strength and composition.
 The Surveyor program established that the moon's surface was solid enough to support a spacecraft carrying astronauts.